rafaelmartins/blohg/docs/write.rst

 Previewing your post/page
 -------------------------

-After write your post/page you will want to preview it in your browser.
+After writing your post/page you will want to preview it in your browser.
 You should use the ``blohg`` script to run the development server::

     $ blohg runserver --repo-path my_blohg

 Supposing that your Mercurial repository is the ``my_blohg`` directory.

-If the blohg script is running on the debug mode, that is the default, it will load all the uncommited stuff available on your local copy.
+If the blohg script is running on the debug mode, which is the default, it will load all the uncommited content available on your local copy.

-If you disable the debug mode (``--no-debug`` option), it will just load the stuff that was already commited.
+If you disable the debug mode (``--no-debug`` option), it will only load the content that was already commited.
 This is the default behavior of the application when running on the production server.

 For help with the script options, type::